Shoah

 Story & Plot Summary: Shoah

-Quick Plot Summary: Shoah is a Documentary, History film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1985, Shoah is a Documentary, History film directed by Claude Lanzmann.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Claude Lanzmann.

 Ending Explained: Shoah